-- The Finance Director and/or the Treasury Manager will evaluate the proposed underwriter's discount against comparable issues in the market.
-If there are multiple underwriters in the transaction, the Director and/or the Treasury Manager will determine the allocation of fees with respect to the management fee.
-The determination will be based upon participation in the structuring phase of the transaction. - All fees and allocation of the management fee will be determined prior to the sale date; a cap on management fee, expenses and underwriter's counsel will be established and communicated to all parties by the Treasury Manager.
+- The-Finance-Director-and/or-the-Treasury-Manager-will-evaluate-the-proposed underwriters-discount-against-comparable-issues--in-the-market.-If-there-are multiple-underwriters-in-the-transaction, the Director-and/or-the-Treasury-Manager will-determine-the-allocation-of-fees-with-respect-to-the-management-fee.-The determination-will-be-based-upon-participation-in-the-structuring-phase-of-the transaction. - All fees and allocation of the management fee will be determined prior to the sale date; a cap on management fee, expenses and underwriter's counsel will be established and communicated to all parties by the\Treasury-Managerfreasurer or designee.
 The senior manager shall submit an itemized list of expenses charged to members of the underwriting group.
-Any additional expenses must be substantiated.
+Any addhional expenses must be substantiated.